kuhaufleitung/TrialsEditorTool/README.md

 # TrialsEditorTool

 TrialsEditorTool is a little program for Trials Fusion which lets you port Tracks from Track Central to the Editor.
-In Order to port a track you have to favorite it so it gets downloaded.
+In order to port a track you have to favorite it so it gets downloaded.

 Keep in mind this is a very early implementation of it, so thing can still be buggy.